2021 Indianapolis 500: Last Chance Qualifying

 Last Chance Qualifying began at 1:15 p.m.
 The format was expanded to a 75-minute session, with each participant having one guaranteed attempt.
-Previously, the Last Chance session was limited to only one attempt per car.
+Previously, the Last Row Shootout session was limited to only one attempt per car.
 Entries were now allowed to make additional attempts, time-permitting, but were required to withdraw their previous time to do so.
 In addition, cars that had completed an attempt would have the time voided if they performed any subsequent work on the car before time ran out in the session.
 If any adjustments were made, or if any engine cooling efforts were performed, the car was automatically withdrawn and was required to make a new attempt.

-Sage Karam was the fastest of those in the Last Chance Qualifying, turning a four-lap average at 229.156 mph, to secure 31st starting position.
+Sage Karam was the fastest of those in the Last Row Shootout, turning a four-lap average at 229.156 mph, to secure 31st starting position.
 Despite brushing the wall in turn two on his final lap, Will Power was second fastest, taking 32nd.
 Simona de Silvestro was third fastest, giving her the final starting position (33rd) for the race.
 Charlie Kimball and R. C. Enerson were 4th-fastest and 5th-fastest, respectively.
 Despite multiple attempts each, Kimball and Enerson failed to qualify.